-Never use a gasoline container, gasoline tank, or any other fuel item that is damaged or appears damaged.
+Never use a gasoline container, gasoline tank, or any other fuel item that is broken, cut, torn or damaged.

 Safety Symbols

 Some of the following symbols may be used on this product.
 Please study them and learn their meaning.
 Proper interpretation of these symbols will allow you to more safely operate the product.